Influenza: History

-The microbial agent responsible for influenza was incorrently identified in 1892 by R. F. J. Pfeiffer as the bacteria species Haemophilus influenzae, which retains "influenza" in its name.
-In succeeding years, the field of virology began to form as viruses were identified as the cause of many diseases.
+The microbial agent responsible for influenza was incorrectly identified in 1892 by R. F. J. Pfeiffer as the bacteria species Haemophilus influenzae, which retains "influenza" in its name.
 From 1901 to 1903, Italian and Austrian researchers were able to show that avian influenza, then called "fowl plague", was caused by a microscopic agent smaller than bacteria by using filters with pores too small for bacteria to pass through.
 The fundamental differences between viruses and bacteria, however, were not yet fully understood.

 From 1918 to 1920, the Spanish flu pandemic became the most devastating influenza pandemic and one of the deadliest pandemics in history.
-The pandemic, probably caused by H1N1, likely began in the United States before spreading worldwide via soldiers during and after the First World War.
-The initial wave in the first half of 1918 was relatively minor and resembled past flu pandemics, but the second wave later that year had a much higher mortality rate, accounting for most deaths.
+The pandemic, caused by an H1N1 strain of influenza A, likely began in the United States before spreading worldwide via soldiers during and after the First World War.
+The initial wave in the first half of 1918 was relatively minor and resembled past flu pandemics, but the second wave later that year had a much higher mortality rate.
 A third wave with lower mortality occurred in many places a few months after the second.
 By the end of 1920, it is estimated that about a third to half of all people in the world had been infected, with tens of millions of deaths, disproportionately young adults.
 During the 1918 pandemic, the respiratory route of transmission was clearly identified and influenza was shown to be caused by a "filter passer", not a bacterium, but there remained a lack of agreement about influenza's cause for another decade and research on influenza declined.
-After the pandemic, H1N1 circulated in humans in seasonal form up until the next pandemic.
+After the pandemic, H1N1 circulated in humans in seasonal form until the next pandemic.

 In 1931, Richard Shope published three papers identifying a virus as the cause of swine influenza, a then newly recognized disease among pigs that was characterized during the second wave of the 1918 pandemic.
 Shope's research reinvigorated research on human influenza, and many advances in virology, serology, immunology, experimental animal models, vaccinology, and immunotherapy have since arisen from influenza research.
-Just two years after influenza viruses were discovered, in 1933, IAV was identified as the agent responsible for human influenza.
-Subtypes of IAV were discovered throughout the 1930s, and IBV was discovered in 1940.
+Just two years after influenza viruses were discovered, in 1933, influenza A virus was identified as the agent responsible for human influenza.
+Subtypes of influenza A virus were discovered throughout the 1930s, and influenza B virus was discovered in 1940.